 For example, we have placed large touchscreen TVs displaying the board of each of our teams at a central place around their quarters.
 In addition, we've equipped all of our conference rooms with similar screens to remove all possible prerequisites for the formation of silos in our organization.
 There are less expensive ways to turn your digital Kanban board into an informational radiator as well.
 In case you're planning a switch from physical to a digital Kanban board (and you're not using a window for a board), you can simply target a projector at the surface that you are using as a physical board to display information from your digital board.

-Eliminating the activities that don’t generate value for your customer is a primary task of the Lean methodology.
+Eliminating the activities that don't generate value for your customer is a primary task of the Lean methodology.
 There are 7 standard wastes of Lean that obstruct continuous improvement.
-Getting rid of them completely is nearly impossible, but minimizing their negative effects can help you in your quest towards continuous improvement.
+Getting rid of them completely is nearly impossible, but minimizing their negative effects can help you be an efficient continuous improvement leader.

 In order to generate more value for your customers, you need to carefully analyze the specific wastes of your work process and focus on removing them.
 When doing this, many teams don't consider the fact that meetings can easily become a waste if held too often or too seldom.

 In order to control them and prevent the generation of unnecessary waste, we advise you to adopt a daily stand-up meeting in each of your teams.
 The stand-up meeting is an enhanced form of the typical roundup meeting that is an inevitable part of each team's activities.